-For External UCITS and ETFs:
+For External UCITS:

-As External UCITS and ETFs are not subject to a look-through analysis, the Mandate's sustainable investment objectives for the portion invested in these External UCITS may only be monitored on a "best effort" basis, i.e. by demonstrating an improvement in or good prospects for improving their ESG practices and performance over time, taking into account the limit of the approach adopted, bearing in mind that it will depend on the methodologies developed by the management companies of these instruments as to whether such an investment can be qualified as sustainable.
+As External UCITS were not subject to a look-through analysis, the Mandate's sustainable investment objectives for the portion invested in these External UCITS could only be monitored on a "best effort" basis, i.e. by demonstrating an improvement in or good prospects for improving their ESG practices and performance over time, taking into account the limit of the approach adopted, bearing in mind that it depended on the methodologies developed by the management companies of these UCITS as to whether such an investment could be qualified as sustainable.

-As part of its selection process for External UCITS and ETFs, the Agent (i.e. the manager of the assets of the Mandate) nevertheless ensures that the sustainable investment objectives of these instruments do not deviate significantly from those applicable to the Internal UCITS that are subject to a look-through analysis.
+As part of its External UCITS selection process, the Agent nevertheless ensured that the sustainable investment objectives of these UCITS did not deviate significantly from those applicable to the Internal UCITS that were subject to a look-through analysis.